 3.3.1 «Customer Name» shall have the right to submit adjusted Customer Inputs to Power Services, pursuant to section 4 of this exhibit, in order to alter the associated Simulated Output Energy Schedules within established SOE Limits, such that «Customer Name»’s SOER amounts is made equal to the sum of its tagged and non-tagged energy amounts for each Scheduling Hour.

 3.3.2 For each Scheduling Hour, the amount that «Customer Name»’s hourly tagged and non-tagged energy is in excess of its SOER amount shall be subject to the Unauthorized Increase Charge for energy.
-For each Scheduling Hour, the amount that «Customer Name»’s hourly tagged and non-tagged energy is less than its SOER amount shall be forfeited, subject to any charges in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+For each Scheduling Hour, the amount that «Customer Name»’s hourly tagged and non-tagged energy is less than its SOER amount shall be forfeited, subject to any charges in BPA’s applicable Power Rate Schedules and GRSPs.

 3.3.3 SOER E-Tag and SOER amount mismatches that result from Balancing Authority reliability required actions shall not be subject to penalty if such required reliability action is implemented by the Balancing Authority less than 30 minutes prior to the start of the Scheduling Hour in which the mismatch occurs.